YungYoku/widgets/README.md

 ## Exact Time

-This widget uses [WorldTimeApi](https://worldtimeapi.org/), and it doesn't need any api key.
+This widget uses [WorldTimeApi](https://worldtimeapi.org/), and it doesn't require any api key.

 <br>